 Mr. Snyder is director of bands emeritus, Lakota West High School, West Chester, Ohio.
 He taught and conducted high school band for 35 years, teaching 27 years in Lakota—9 years at Lakota High School, and 18 years at Lakota West High School.
 His concert bands toured Europe and earned a nearly-unprecedented three invitations to the internationally-acclaimed Midwest Band and Orchestra Clinic (Chicago, Ill.).
-The Marching Firebirds earned more than 75 grand champion awards and numerous accolades, including performing twice in the iconic Tournament of Roses Parade (Pasadena, Calif.), and in the legendary Macy’s Thanksgiving Parade (New York, N.Y.).
+The Marching Firebirds earned more than 75 grand champion awards and numerous accolades, including two invitation to perform in the iconic Tournament of Roses Parade (Pasadena, Calif.), and also in the legendary Macy’s Thanksgiving Parade (New York, N.Y.).

 From 1988-2015, Mr. Snyder led the Lakota/Lakota West High School bands to success in performance and victory in competition.
 For two decades, Lakota/Lakota West students were awarded the most positions in OMEA All-State Ensembles each year.
 Not only did the Lakota West program grow to a nearly-unprecedented seven concert bands, but the top three ensembles performed in state competition in classes AA and A, earning superior ratings annually.
 Under his tenure, the instrumental music program grew from 100 students in grades 9 – 12 to more than 800 district-wide.
 As director of bands, he directed Symphonic Winds, the Symphonic Red and Symphonic White Bands, and the 280-strong Marching Firebirds.
 He assisted with two freshmen concert bands and was music supervisor for 17 years.

-To solicit their expertise, Mr. Snyder invited many prominent composers and conductors to conduct Lakota/Lakota West Bands, including: David Booth, John Bourgeois, Geoffrey Brand, Marcellus Brown, John Climer, Eugene Corporon, Raymond Cramer, James Curnow, Elliot Del Borgo, Stephen Gage, David Gillingham, Gary Gilroy, Gary Green, Joseph Hermann, Robert Jorgensen, Brant Karrick, Mark S. Kelly, Craig Kirchhoff, Barry Kopetz, Edward Lisk, Donald McGinnis, Stephen Melillo, Stan Michalski, Russel Mikkelson, Glenn Price, Ryan Nowlin, Alfred Reed, David Shaffer, Robert Sheldon, Phillip Sparke, Gary Speck, James Swearingen, Mallory Thompson, Jan van der Roost, Myron Welch, John Whitwell, Frank Wickes, and Rodney Winther.
+To solicit their expertise, Mr. Snyder invites many prominent composers and conductors to conduct his ensembles, including: David Booth, John Bourgeois, Geoffrey Brand, Marcellus Brown, John Climer, Eugene Corporon, Raymond Cramer, James Curnow, Elliot Del Borgo, Stephen Gage, David Gillingham, Gary Gilroy, Gary Green, Joseph Hermann, Robert Jorgensen, Brant Karrick, Mark S. Kelly, Craig Kirchhoff, Barry Kopetz, Edward Lisk, Donald McGinnis, Stephen Melillo, Stan Michalski, Russel Mikkelson, Glenn Price, Ryan Nowlin, Alfred Reed, David Shaffer, Robert Sheldon, Phillip Sparke, Gary Speck, James Swearingen, Mallory Thompson, Jan van der Roost, Myron Welch, John Whitwell, Frank Wickes, and Rodney Winther.

 Mr. Snyder is an elected member of the exclusive American Bandmasters Association.
 He was awarded the Distinguished Alumni Award from Bowling Green State University in 2014.
 In recognition of his accomplishments and “extraordinary success,” the Ohio State House of Representatives and the Ohio Senate officially commended him in 2014.
 Mr. Snyder crafted a proprietary program on how to develop musicians through chamber music, presenting how-to-style clinics at the Midwest Band and Orchestra Clinic and the OMEA State Conference.
 He is recognized as a visionary on the topic, penning an article for the TRIAD professional journal, Chamber Playing’s Impact: Bringing Your Students out of the Audible Shadow.
 The program is also featured in The Conductor’s Companion by Gary Stith.

 Mr. Snyder and his wife Sandra live in Mount Juliet, Tennessee.
 Sandra is the Nashville First Baptist Church director of communications.
-They have two sons: Alexander is a band director at Grassland Middle School in Franklin, TN; his wife Ashlinn is the Nashville Symphony development programs manager.
-Adam is an attorney for Stroock, Stroock & Lavan in Los Angeles, CA.
+They have two sons: Alexander is a band director at Grassland Middle School in Franklin, Tenn.; his wife Ashlinn is the Nashville Symphony development programs manager.
+Adam is an attorney for Stroock, Stroock & Lavan in Los Angeles, Calif.